Getting Started With iTalk4 Speech Device

 Using External Switches with iTalk4

-All AbleNet external switches can be connected to the iTalk4 for users who need a different activation method.
+You can connect all AbleNet external switches to the iTalk4 for users who need a different activation method.
 This allows a user to play a message using the switches that best meets their mobility needs.
-The video below demonstrates how to connect an external switch to the iTalk2.
+As an illustration, the video below demonstrates how to connect an external switch to the iTalk2.
 The same process applies to the iTalk4.

 Using Toys and Appliances with iTalk4

-The iTalk4 can be used to activate switch-enabled toys and appliances by using the input/output jacks.
+The iTalk4 can activate switch-enabled toys and appliances through its input/output jacks.
 This allows a user to play a message and activate a toy or accessory at the same time.
 Battery-operated toys can be made switch-enabled using the AbleNet Battery Device Adapter, and any item with a plug can be switch-enabled using the AbleNet PowerLink 4.
 The video below demonstrates how to use the iTalk 2 to activate toys and appliances.
-The same process applies to the iTalk4.
+You can apply the process to the iTalk4 in the same way.

 Please visit the iTalk4 Support Hub for additional support resources.
 If you have any additional questions, please contact the ableCARE Product Success Team for further assistance.